 The same principles would apply to designs given the similarity in approach and wording of the Designs Directive to both the Trade Marks Directive and the Copyright Directive.
 As the Advocate General noted in the Laserdisken case, there was no reason not to interpret the Copyright Directive consistently in line with Silhouette given the similarity in the wording between it and the Trade Marks Directive.

-Harmonised IP rights - How is exhaustion dealt with in the draft SI?
+Harmonised IP rights - How is exhaustion dealt with in the SI?

-The reason for labouring the history is that it informs the interpretation of the draft SI.
-Part 3 onwards of the draft SI amends the statutory provisions on exhaustion in relation to those harmonised IP rights providing that, post Brexit, such rights will be subject to:
+The reason for labouring the history is that it informs the interpretation of the SI.
+Part 3 onwards of the SI amends the statutory provisions on exhaustion in relation to those harmonised IP rights providing that, after the transition period, such rights will be subject to:

 - national exhaustion; and